 Cybersecurity company, RSA Security has its own unique way of working on enablement of channel partners and manoeuvring of channel strategies.
 The company, which is 96 per cent driven by channel, is however gearing up to getting all its resources aligned to work on what is most important to it.

+Kartik Shahani, Director Channel, APJ, RSA shares how RSA is going around its channel ecosystem and its focus for 2020.
 “When I took over last year, the channel operations was in silos.
-The marketing would do events and engage in lead generation in their own way.
-Again there were enablement happening through the partners like distribution partners for the other partners.
+The marketing team would organise events and engage in lead generation in their own way.
+Enablement happening through distribution partners for the other partners.
 Some enablement was happening from the side of RSA as well.
-But again, it was programmatic in its approach.
+However, it had a programmatic approach.
 That is when we thought that this needs to be put into an integrated framework, whereby all the resources are aligned to work together,” says Shahani.

-There are a number of programs from the house of RSA to empower the channel.
-“For example, when we talk about our marketing plan, the marketing plan itself is like a program.
-There is an RoI on our program.
-There are other programs that we have, like the enablement is a program.
-There are projects that we do in a country or a region to see how those are going to be replicable (eg. for a two day sales training.
-There will be learnings and hence content generation and this is going to be shared from India, all the way up to Japan and everyone will get the same training).
-So incase of alliance program, we would want to have relationship with the big four and they will go with us jointly to the market.
-So within marketing, there will be different programs for the channel.
-Again there are programs like a ten city road show,” adds Shahani.
+There is a number of programs from the house of RSA to empower the channel.
+“Our marketing plan, itself, is like a program.
+There are other programs that we offer, such as the enablement exercise.
+There are projects that we do in a country or a region to see how they are going to be replicable.
+For instance, in a two-day sales training, there will be learnings and, hence, content generation.
+This will be shared from India, all the way up to Japan and everyone will get the same training.
+In case of alliance program, we would want to have relationships with the big four and they will go with us jointly to the market.
+Within the marketing domain, there are different programs for the channel.
+There are also programs such as a 10-city road show,” adds Shahani.